 Budget constraints in large urban areas and a reorganization of funds normally used to police areas have made crime a large factor in determining why users would feel reluctant to return to their offices.
 A recent Forbes article cited the skyrocketing number of shootings in New York City which had ballooned to 687 killed or injured by gunfire.
 Polls indicate that people will not want to return to work if they feel that they are unsafe.
 Staff shortages for public transport caused in part by hiring freezes due to the Covid-19 pandemic have only exacerbated the issue as people feel unsafe if they cannot leave a troubled area quickly.
 This is true not only in NYC, but is also true in Chicago, St. Louis, San Francisco, Atlanta, and other US cities.
 In light of these facts, there is no surprise that people feel safer within their own homes and would choose to accomplish their work in relative safety.

 CloudVisit Remote Inspection Can Aid This Cause

 The number of people choosing to work remotely would have continued to grow regardless of whether a pandemic had occurred or not.
 Covid-19 was simply a catalyst that enabled key stakeholders to envision the future far more rapidly than would have normally happened.
-CloudVisit has been working toward realizing a new way of working for some time now.
+CloudVisit has been committed toward realizing a new way of working for some time now.
 As a leader in Remote Visual Inspection software, CloudVisit can enable companies to lower traveling costs, communicate over a variety of interfaces with more efficiency than would be seen otherwise.
-At the same time, CloudVisit’s software enables the crew leader to increase the efficiency of each project resulting in greater profits and an improved work/life balance.
+At the same time, CloudVisit’s software enables the crew lead to increase the efficiency of each project resulting in greater profits and an improved work/life balance.